vblanco20-1/vulkan-guide/docs/chapter-3/depth_buffer.md

 }
 ```

-In vulkan you cant use VkImages directly, the VkImages have to go through a VkImageView, which contains some information about how to treat the image.
+In vulkan you can't use VkImages directly, the VkImages have to go through a VkImageView, which contains some information about how to treat the image.
 We are doing it in a similar way as the swapchain images, but instead of letting the Vkbootstrap library initialize them, we will do it ourselves.

-We are going to need a new initializer for our vk_initializers file for the image create info and image view create info, so lets add it.
+We are going to need a new initializer for our vk_initializers file for the image create info and image view create info, so let's add it.

 vk_initializers.h
 ```cpp